 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Denis Branthonne: The pandemic has profoundly impacted customer engagement and relationships.
 Pre-COVID-19, our sales, and consulting teams were spending a lot of time on construction sites.
 With so many restrictions in place across the world, we have learned to rely on video calls to engage and interact.
 While spending time in the field with our clients remains critical for our business, I believe remote engagement will continue after the pandemic is over.

 Did you benefit from any government grants, and did that help keep your business afloat?

-Denis Branthonne: Governments across the world put in place support programmes in 2020 to improve business resilience.
-We benefitted from some of these programmes, and I am really thankful for these initiatives.
+Denis Branthonne: Governments across the world put in place support programs in 2020 to improve business resilience.
+We benefitted from some of these programs, and I am really thankful for these initiatives.

 Local authorities are also pushing the adoption of digital solutions for the construction industry with grants and incentives by Infocomm Media Development Authority (IMDA) and the Building and Construction Authority (BCA) in Singapore, and the Construction Industry Council (CIC) in Hong Kong.
 We are the pre-approved vendors in both countries.